trainfarb/trainfarb/7.5.0-express-vision---v5myConnection/7.5.1-meetings---v5gr1belief/2022-08-18---deg-0---432opi-customization-and-data-visualizations.md

 Outline how this fits into the big picture

 This is a fantastic conversation that highlights the overall vision with 432oPI.
 Get people to the point where they understand the vision so they can customize and enhance its features.
 Felix introduces a path towards commercialization.
 We'll be working on 3 main strategic outcomes with this case study:
-1. Commercialize DEG's Visualization Process
+1. Commercialize DEG's Visualization Process - Strategic initiatives each become case studies - case studies write themselves.
 2. Commercialize 432oPI by showing DEG's natural adaptation
 3. Commercialize hu3agency/trainfarb's Semplice/p5.js services